 The fresh green chili is roasted at the farm and then put in a big plastic bag while it is still hot so it can steam; this makes it easy to skin.
 We take them home, skin them and put them in freezer bags for all the green chili we want through out the year.

 These are the pinto beans we grew this year.
 I let them dry on the vine and then they were easy to shuck...
 I don't know if that is the way it is supposed to be done, because I have never done them before, but they seemed to turn out fine.

-Green Chili is a favorite dish in our area, and some thing we make often, but with fresh tomatoes, garlic and onion and pintos from the garden, and freshly roasted chilies from the local farm, we have all we need for a wonderful almost homegrown pot of chili (what we sometimes call Texas Chili)
+Green Chili is a favorite dish in our area, and something I like to make first thing when we get our green chilis home, but with fresh tomatoes, garlic and onion and pintos from the garden, and freshly roasted chilies from the local farm, we have all we need for a wonderful almost homegrown pot of Chili (what we sometimes call Texas Chili)

 The temperature dropped below freezing the last two nights and it has been in the forties the last two days.
 Steve made a fire in the wood stove for the first time this fall... it is a little earlier than usual, but perfect weather for a bowl of Chili and nice warm cornbread.

 3 15 ounce cans chopped tomatoes or approximate amount of fresh tomatoes skinned and chopped.